Design of the ECCE Detector for the Electron Ion Collider: Acknowledgements

 We acknowledge support from the Office of Nuclear Physics in the Office of Science in the Department of Energy, the National Science Foundation, and the Los Alamos National Laboratory Laboratory Directed Research and Development (LDRD) 20200022DR.

 This research used resources of the Compute and Data Environment for Science (CADES) at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-00OR22725.
+The work of AANL group are supported by the Science Committee of RA, in the frames of the research project \# 21AG-1C028.
+And we gratefully acknowledge that support of Brookhaven National Lab and the Thomas Jefferson National Accelerator Facility which are operated under contracts DE-SC0012704 and DE-AC05-06OR23177 respectively.